mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 Increase instances by 1 count when the sum of the HttpQueueLength metric > 8 Decrease instances by 1 count when the sum of the HttpQueueLength metric <= 4

-The duration is set to 1 minute.
-This is amount of time that the Autoscale engine will look back for metrics.
-So in this case, 1 minute means that every time autoscale runs, it will query metrics for the past minute.
-The instance limits are:  max 5 instances, min 1 instance (for the deployed AppService Plan SKU you can set it up to 10 instances), and the cool down setting is set to 5 minutes; The cool down setting is the amount of time to wait after a scale operation before scaling again.
-In this case, since the cooldown is 5 minutes and a scale operation just occurred, Autoscale will not attempt to scale again until after 5 minutes.
-This is to allow the metrics to stabilize first.
-These settings may not be valid for a real scenario, but are intentionally set to easily reproduce the autoscale conditions.
+The amount of time that the autoscaler checks for metrics is determined by the the duration, which is set to 1 minute.
+So, every time autoscale runs, it will query metrics for a minute.
+The instance limits are:  max 5 instances, min 1 instance (for the deployed AppService Plan SKU you can set it up to 10 instances), and the cool down setting is set to 5 minutes as the time to wait between scaling operations.
+This allows the metrics to stabilize.
+These settings are not valid for a real scenario.
+They are intentionally set to reproduce the autoscale conditions.

 #### HttpQueueLength metric explained